-As a husband-and-wife wedding photography team, the content of our photos are mostly determined by our couples and their choices of decor, attire, and styling.
-But last winter, as Annie and I were preparing to welcome our first child into our family, we had some time to have a little fun and get creative with a maternity shoot.
-Annie got to sit back and relax instead of being behind the lens, and I got to photograph my favorite model!
+As a husband-and-wife wedding photography team, the content of our photos is mainly determined by our couples and their choices of decor, attire, and styling.
+But last winter, as Annie and I prepared to welcome our first child into our family, we had some time to have a little fun and get creative with a maternity shoot.
+Annie got to sit back and relax instead of being behind the lens, and I got to photograph my favorite model during our maternity milk bath photoshoot!

-In this post, I’ll explain exactly what you need to do to create your own beautiful milk bath maternity photos.
+In this article, I’ll explain exactly what you need to do to create your own beautiful milk bath maternity photos.

 1. The Setting

 First, of course, you’ll need a bathtub.
-It’s best to choose one near a large window that’ll let in lots of natural light.
+Choosing one near a large window that’ll let in lots of natural light is best.
 You can also try bouncing a flash against a large white wall or curtain, but yellow bathroom lights are best avoided.
 A nearby hotel room is a good option if you don’t have easy access to a suitable bathtub.

 2. The Flowers

-For the photos you see here, we used some garden roses, dahlias, and a couple others.
+We used some garden roses, dahlias, and a couple of others for the maternity milk bath photos you see here.
 I’d suggest getting an idea of what types of flowers you like and describing them to your local florist—showing a Pinterest inspiration board can be helpful here.
-It’s best to err on the side of getting more types of flowers, as well as a slightly greater quantity than you’re expecting to use, as you wouldn’t want to unexpectedly run out of flowers or variety while you’re in the tub.
+It’s best to err on the side of getting more types of flowers and a slightly greater quantity than you’re expecting to use, as you wouldn’t want to unexpectedly run out of flowers or variety while you’re in the tub.

 3. The Dress

-If you choose to wear a dress, it can be short or long, but be sure to choose one that fits your curves tightly and shows off your figure.
-Dresses that have a more relaxed fit tend to fill the tub and can be less flattering for this type of photo.
-However, having a dress is actually optional!
+If you decide to wear a dress, it can be short or long, but choose one that fits your curves tightly and shows off your figure.
+Dresses with a more relaxed fit tend to fill the tub and can be less flattering for this type of photo.
+However, having a dress is optional!
 As you can see, Annie is totally bare in some of these photos, and the cloudy milk makes a great cover.

 4. The Model